zkonduit/ezkl/.github/ISSUE_TEMPLATE/FEATURE_REQUEST.md

 ---
 name: Feature Requests
-description: Suggest new features or propose new ideas to help improve EZKL
+about: Propose a new feature for ezkl
 title: ''
-labels: ['enhancement']
+labels: enhancement
 assignees: ''

 ---

 <!--
 Thanks for taking the time to report an issue